Kenny-Jolley/Graphene/README.md

 # Prerequisites

 The provided code is in the python language.
-It assumes that numpy, scipy, and ASE (https://wiki.fysik.dtu.dk/ase/) are installed
+It assumes that [NumPy](http://www.numpy.org/), [SciPy](http://www.scipy.org/), and ASE (https://wiki.fysik.dtu.dk/ase/) are installed
 (as well as some other standard python packages).